 Soil: Free draining loam or sandy soil, any pH.

 Conditions: Best in full sun.
 South or west facing aspect in a sheltered or exposed possition.
 Drought-tolerant.

-Habit: vigorous bushy, spreading, annual.
+Habit: vigorous bushy, spreading,

 Type: Mainly grown as hardy annuals in the UK.